boveus/hyrax-wiki/Hyrax-Management-Guide.md

 rails destroy hyrax:work MyWorkType
 ```

+And then manually remove the line that registers `MyWorkType` from `config/initializers/hyrax.rb`.

 # User interface

 If you encounter problems with the in-browser content editor -- e.g., the About page, and the three blocks on the homepage -- you should **remove** turbolinks support from `app/assets/javascripts/application.js` if present by deleting the following line: